agencyenterprise/oneroster-aipi/diff_doc.md

   }
 }
 ```

-DELETE for /gradingPeriods/{sourcedId}
-The only requirement is the sourcedId in the URL path parameter.

 Resources Service
 The current OneRoster v1.2 spec for the Resources Service provides the GET method for its defined endpoints.
 We will layer on top POST, PUT, and DELETE methods.